ToluGIT/DLP-AWS-lambda/README.md

 If tags are not reviewed, Click <kbd>Skip to review and create</kbd>.

-Once created, go back to the previously created Lambda function; here we notice the EventBridge created has been added as a trigger.
+Once created, go back to the previously created Lambda function; here, we notice the EventBridge created has been added as a trigger.

 Proceed to add the destination of the lambda function by clicking on <kbd>+ Add destination</kbd>.